SadMastiff/KIM-Final-Project-Group-2/Reddit Scraper/README.txt

   which holds the data of the post.

 *NOTE* The actual analysis of the data was done in excel.
-The collect information is stored in "".
+The collect information is stored in "redditScrapedExcel.xlsx".